Latest Post Office Small Saving Schemes Interest Rates – Jul-2019 to Sep-2019

 2) Post Office Time deposit (Nothing but FDs) offers 6.9% to 7.7% per annum from 1 to 5 years tenure FDs.
 Since these FD rates are compounded quarterly, the effective annual interest rates are 7% to 8% per annum.
 Currently, banks are offering FD rates, which are between 5.5% to 7.5% per annum only.
 Hence Time Deposits (FDs) from Post office small saving schemes are good compared to bank fixed deposit schemes.

 5) The Post Office Small Saving Scheme Monthly Income Account (earlier called as MIS) offers 7.6% per annum interest rates, which is payable every month.
+You can check Post Office MIS interest rate calculator to know the exact amount you would get.
 If you are a Senior Citizen, investing in post office monthly income account is one of the best way to get safe monthly income.
 Alternatively, if can take some risk, you can invest in some of the monthly income plan (MIP) mutual funds that can provide 9% to 11% annualized returns.

 6) There are several mutual funds to save money for your kid’s future.
 However, one unique saving scheme for girl child is Sukanya Samriddhi Account(SSA).
 You can invest your money in Sukanya Samriddhi Yojana Scheme for your girl child when the girl child is below 9 years.
 SSA offers 8.4% interest rates.
 The maturity amount is tax free.
 This is still a best small saving investment scheme for July to September, 2019 period even though there is reduction of 0.1% now.